The right to housing should be seen as the right to live somewhere in security, peace and dignity.

 - Habitable housing: this includes adequate space and protection against the cold, damp, heat, rain, wind or other threats to health or structural hazards and ensuring physical safety.

 - Accessible housing: housing should be accessible to everyone without discrimination.
-Priority should be given to the most marginalised including homeless people and those who are inadequately housed, and special measures should be taken to ensure adequate housing for people with disabilities, older people, those living in areas vulnerable to natural disasters, and others who require them.
+Priority should be given to people who are the most marginalised, including homeless people and those who are inadequately housed.
+Special measures should be taken to ensure adequate housing for disabled people, older people, those living in areas vulnerable to natural disasters, and others who require them.

 - Cultural adequacy: housing policy and practice must appropriately enable the expression of cultural identity.

-International human rights law recognises that these rights might not be fulfilled all at once, but they must all be “progressively realised”.
-This means governments must take steps and use the maximum resources they can to improve things over time and to target spending on those most in need.
+International human rights law recognises that these rights might not be fulfilled all at once.
+However, they must all be “progressively realised”.
+This means governments must take steps over time to improve things.
+It also means they must use the maximum resources they can, and target spending on those most in need.

 Housing Rights in Practice

-Housing Rights in Practice is a pilot project taking place through SNAP - Scotland’s National Action Plan for Human Rights.
+Housing Rights in Practice was a project run by the Commission and others as part of SNAP - Scotland’s National Action Plan for Human Rights.
+It ran from 2015 to 2019.

 There are no news stories under this section.View other news